szhorvat/MaTeX/README.md

 ## Installation

+In Mathematica 11.3 or later, [simply evaluate `ResourceFunction["MaTeXInstall"][]`](https://resources.wolframcloud.com/FunctionRepository/resources/MaTeXInstall) to install or upgrade MaTeX.

+In older versions,

  - [Download the latest release](https://github.com/szhorvat/MaTeX/releases), distributed as a `.paclet` file, and install it using the `PacletInstall` function in Mathematica.
 For example, assuming that the file `MaTeX-1.7.5.paclet` was downloaded into the directory `~/Downloads`, evaluate

         Needs["PacletManager`"]